doctrine/doctrine-laminas-hydrator/docs/en/performance-considerations.rst

    }

 This simple entity contains an id, a string property, and a OneToOne relationship.
-If you are using Laminas forms the correct way, you will likely have a fieldset for every entity, so that you have a perfect mapping between entities and fieldsets.
-Here are fieldsets for User and and City entities.
+When using Laminas forms the correct way, There may be a fieldset for every entity; so a 1:1 mapping between entities and fieldsets.
+Here are fieldsets for User and and City entities:

 .. note::

-   If you are not comfortable with Fieldsets and how they should work, please refer to `this part of Laminas documentation <https://docs.laminas.dev/laminas-form/collections/>`__.
+   More information on Laminas fieldsets may be found in `the Laminas documentation <https://docs.laminas.dev/laminas-form/collections/>`__.

-First the User fieldset:
+First, the User fieldset:

 .. code:: php